thebedroomlaboratory/thebedroomlaboratory.github.io/source/_posts/2013-02-24-the-deconstruction-a-testimonial.md

 **About me

-** I&#8217;m John, there in the middle.
-I&#8217;m a software Engineer who works mainly with web development and Java, and (Unfortunately ) Oracle.
+** I'm John, there in the middle.
+I'm a software Engineer who works mainly with web development and Java, and (Unfortunately ) Oracle.
 I know the lads through college (started in Mechatronics with Greg and changed to Digital Media Engineering with Martin and Colin), as for John, he just followed me home one day

 **What I did